mdillondc/kickoff/README.md

 ## How does it search

+Kickoff searches for applications from multiple sources to provide comprehensive results:

-All programs found in $PATH are included in the search results.
-This can include your additions to $PATH as long as they are done before you launch kickoff or the program that launches kickoff (i.e. your window manager)
+1. **$PATH executables** - All executable programs found in your $PATH directories.
+This includes your additions to $PATH as long as they are done before you launch kickoff or the program that launches kickoff (i.e. your window manager).

-This list is then combined with your previous searches and sorted by the amount of usage and how well it fits the query.
+2. **Desktop applications** - Applications with `.desktop` files from standard locations:
+   - `/usr/share/applications`
+   - `/usr/local/share/applications`
+   - `~/.local/share/applications`

+3. **Flatpak applications** - Installed Flatpak apps discovered via `flatpak list --app`

+4. **Snap packages** - Installed Snap packages discovered via `snap list` (excluding core/system snaps)

+5. **Settings applications** - Some applications with `NoDisplay=true` are included if they are Settings applications, making system configuration more accessible.

 ## Configuration

-A default configuration will be placed at `$XDG_CONFIG_HOME/kickoff/config.toml` or can be found [here](https://github.com/j0ru/kickoff/blob/main/assets/default_config.toml).
+A default configuration will be placed at `~/.config/kickoff/config.toml`.
+See sample [here](https://github.com/mdillondc/kickoff/blob/main/assets/default_config.toml).

 ## Script integration